 Jumpers are built on the mainboard to allow the user flexibility to configure the mainboard settings to meet their specific requirements.
-The 366 mainboard series come with 5 jumpers, three 3-pin and two 2-pin jumpers.
+The KT33-BV mainboards come with 4 jumpers, three 3-pin and one 2-pin jumper.
 When there is no jumper cap inserted into the jumper it is called "OPEN."
 When a cap is inserted into the jumper it is known as a "SHORT."
 Below is an example of a short setting on a jumper.
+The jumper settings and locations are shown below.